Arthur Richard Schramm

-Schramm was co-author of the paper "Vaginoplasty" with James Burt.
-People in medicine can claim anything and write anything and admit anything no matter how outrageous or dangerous without worrying that someone will warn patients.
-Patients trust doctors and are not aware of how often referrals from one doctor to another are just referrals to friends.
+Patients trust doctors and are not aware of how often referrals from one doctor to another are just referrals to friends whether or not they are known for doing good work.
 Schramm and Burt were best friends.
-They had dinner at each other's houses.
+They had dinner at each other’s houses.
 Their children played together.
-They co-authored that paper together, and yet it was not until twenty years after Burt's license to practice medicine was revoked that Schramm's finally was revoked.
-There is no one who looks into suspicious people and suspicious situations to protect patients.
+They co-authored that paper together, and yet it was not until twenty years after Burt’s medical license had been revoked that Schramm’s finally was.
+That is because there is no one looking out for patients.
+No one looks into suspicious health care professionals and suspicious situations to make sure that they are not harmful to patients.
 If there were, it would not have taken so long for someone to do something about Schramm.

 It took a step son with a 31 page complaint and photos Schramm had taken of his patients nude to get the state medical board finally to pay attention.
 It should be noted that neither the police nor the press would pay attention to these complaints and photos.
 Patients and those trying to protect patients have no one to turn to with these matters.
 Statistically it is a fluke that the state medical board finally paid attention.
 They almost never do when patients complain.
 It required a family member with access to the physician's records to amass enough information to put the state medical board in the position of having to respond.